 An adult adoption will not be granted by the court if it appears that the adoption is being sought to defraud creditors or avoid other legal obligations.
 It will also not be granted if the judge believes a party is being taken advantage of, such as if a party is disabled, elderly or under duress.
 Adult adoption can also not be used to receive benefits under U.S. immigration law.

-If you are considering adopting an adult of if you are an adult who is considering consenting to being adopted, please contact the Ramos Law Firm so that you may discuss the legalities and adoption process.
+If you are considering adopting an adult of if you are an adult who is considering consenting to being adopted, please contact the Ramos Law Group, PLLC so that you may discuss the legalities and adoption process.